 Transcripts of Azusa Pacific University course work are available approximately six weeks after the completion of courses.
 Requests can be made in writing and should include the following information: location of classes taken, the last semester attended, where the transcript is to be sent, date of graduation (if applicable), Social Security number, and signature.
 An Azusa Pacific University Transcript Request form is available for the students' convenience.
 A \$5-per-copy fee applies.
+Rush transcripts are available under certain conditions.
+Contact the Office of the Registrar for specific information, (626) 815-5470.
 Transcripts, diplomas, and/or verifications of degrees will not be released until all the student's financial obligations to the university are met.